Cancelling the Sale of Your Silicon Valley Home

 Buyers also may ask that you reimburse them for the cost of inspections and other expenses that they have accrued during the transaction.
 For instance, if they paid for termite inspections, mold inspections, appraisals, and other facets of a real estate transaction, they may ask that you simply give them their money back.
 Doing so may serve as a negotiated agreement that keeps the case out of court.

-The best way to make sure that you don’t face any of the legal issues associated with cancelling a contract is to make sure that you’re truly ready to sell your home.
+The best way to make sure that you don’t face any of the legal issues associated with cancelling a contract is to make sure that you’re truly ready to sell your home before you put it on the market, and certainly before you sign a purchase contract with a buyer.
 Spend some time speaking to your family about what the move is going to look like and mean for them.
 Moreover, make sure that you’ve talked to your tax professional, accountant, and anyone else who may be able to provide insight.
 When your ducks are in a row, you don’t have to worry about backing out of the deal.

 Access Off-Market Inventory